GabLeRoux/toggl-jira/README.md

 ## Notes

-Output has changed a little, I prefer per line output instead of a big wall of json text on one line. keeping log files with parameters and current time whic is quite handy if something went wrong.
+Output has changed a little, I prefer per line output instead of a big wall of json text on one line. keeping log files with parameters and current time which is quite handy if something went wrong.

 ### TODO